 - Eclipse IDE out-of-the-box

-The TS-TPC-7395 is a low-cost, industrial-grade WVGA touchscreen computer with audio codec and speaker.
+The TS-TPC-7395 is a low-cost, industrial-grade WVGA touchscreen computer with audio codec, speaker, and silver bezel.
 Utilizing a low-power EP9302 ARM9 CPU, it requires no fans or heat-sinks.
 Reliability is enhanced through entirely solid-state operation with no moving parts.
 The rugged aluminum support elegantly frames the 7-inch TFT LCD, making an ideal solution for mounting on a wall or cabinet.
 The computer unit is mounted to the back of the panel, providing access to a wide variety of connectors including 1 10/100BASE-T Ethernet port with PoE option, 2 full-speed USB ports, DIO and serial ports.
 The unit runs Debian Linux 2.6 and Debian Sarge out of the box and is suitable for a wide range of HMI-type and simple GUI applications.

 The TS-7395 Engine